Kotlin/KEEP/proposals/KEEP-0462-rich-errors.md

 export function loadUser(): User | NotFound | PermissionDenied;
 ```

-Therefore, declarations with error-union signatures can be exported in Kotlin/JS and Kotlin/Wasm, provided that the exported types do not contain negative types.
+Therefore, declarations with error-union signatures can be exported in Kotlin/JS and Kotlin/Wasm.

 ### Migration and compatibility